CSGuides/grad-job-guide/_applying/statements.md

 We now detail each statement in turn.

 ## Research Statement
-The traditional approach here is to craft your research statement by summarizing your thesis proposal and to craft your teaching statements by looking at what others have written and fumbling around.
+The traditional approach here is to craft your research statement by summarizing your thesis proposal.
+These statements are typically 2-3 pages long and start with an overview of your research goals.
+They then discuss each main thrust of your thesis proposal.
+If you are applying for a teaching-focused job, such as in Liberal Arts academia, you might consider including a section on the role undergraduate mentorship plays in your research.

+References aren't required in a research statement, but they don't hurt if you feel better including them ( or if you have a bunch of publications and want to highlight that).
+Kevin Leach notes that by the time he was applying for jobs, he had published across several disciplines.
+He used citations in his research statement to help the reader follow which publications were most relevant in constructing a coherent narrative.

 Here are some concrete examples:

 {% assign allowed_ids = "endremad,angstadt,kleach,fry,legoues,weimer" | split: ',' %}
 {% if site.data.people %}